AOT-Technologies/forms-flow-ai-doc/new-doc/versioned_docs/version-7.0.0/Features/Internationalization.md

 - Open `forms-flow-api/src/formsflow_api/utils/translations/translations.py`, copy any set of translations, translate the values and paste it back to the file with required language key.
 - You should add the proposed name and value of the language to `forms-flow-web/public/config/languageData.json`.
-- Open http://localhost:3000 to see the changes.
-- Internationalization is now done.
+- Build the new image and deploy it.